-Cash Performance Targets.
-In December 2016, the Compensation Committee approved the Alkermes plc Affiliated Company Fiscal Year 2017 Reporting Officer Performance Pay Plan ("2017 Performance Plan") and established performance pay ranges and target performance pay for the 2017 performance period as follows: (i) Mr. Pops at between 0% and 200% of his base salary, with a target of 100% of his base salary; (ii) Mr. Frates at between 0% and 100% of his base salary, with a target of 50% of his base salary; (iii) Mr. Cooke at between 0% and 150% of his base salary, with a target of 75% of his base salary; and (iv) Dr. Ehrich and Ms. Biberstein at between 0% to 130% of their base salaries, with a target of 65% of their respective base salaries.
-The Compensation Committee, after consulting its independent compensation consultant, established such performance pay targets and performance pay ranges based generally on comparable market data.
+No Increases to Cash Performance Targets for 2018.
+In December 2017, the Compensation Committee approved the Alkermes plc Affiliated Company Fiscal Year 2018 Reporting Officer Performance Pay Plan ("2018 Performance Plan") and, after consulting its independent compensation consultant, considering comparable market data from the Company's 2018 peer group and targeting around the 50th percentile of the Company's 2018 peer group, maintained for the 2018 performance period the same performance pay ranges and target performance pay as the 2017 performance period, as follows: (i) Mr. Pops at between 0% and 200% of his base salary, with a target of 100% of his base salary; (ii) Ms. Biberstein at between 0% to 130% of her base salary, with a target of 65% of her base salary and (iii) Messrs.
+Frates, Stejbach and Gaffin at between 0% and 100% of their respective base salaries, with a target of 50% of their respective base salaries.